 In approximately 15 per cent of cases, people with MDS have very low numbers of cells in their bone marrow.
 This is referred to as hypoplastic myelodysplasia.
 There are different types of MDS and the disease can vary in its severity and in the degree to which normal blood cell production is affected.
 People with mild disease are often found to have only anaemia, or they might have a lower than normal white blood cell or platelet count.
 In many cases they have few, if any, troubling symptoms from their disorder.
 In more severe cases, the lack of circulating blood cells is more pronounced, causing more symptoms.
 Some cases of MDS, approximately 30 per cent overall, have the potential to progress to acute myeloid leukaemia, and MDS is therefore a pre-leukaemic disease.

 View Jock’s story here

-A mass of myeloma cells is called a plasmacytoma and these can form in the bone, skin, muscle or elsewhere in the body.
-If only found in one site the condition is described as a solitary myeloma or solitary plasmacytoma.
-A mass of myeloma cells outside the bone is called an extra medullary or soft tissue plasmacytoma.
-Plasmacytomas can sometimes be successfully treated using radiotherapy alone but careful follow up is required since people with solitary plasmacytoma often go on to develop myeloma.
+Plasmacytoma (plas-mar-sy-toe-mar) is a mass of myeloma cells that can form in the bone, skin, muscle or elsewhere in the body.
+If it is only found in one location in the body, the condition is described as a solitary myeloma or solitary plasmacytoma.
+A mass of myeloma cells outside the bone is called an extramedullary or soft tissue plasmacytoma.

 Polycythaemia vera (previously known as polycythaemia rubra vera) is a disease in which there are more red cells in the blood than normal.
 Because of this, the blood thickens, and doesn’t flow easily.
 Polycythaemia vera is classified as a myeloproliferative disorder.